Clan Rising

 What does the surname Henry mean?

-From the Norman first name Henri (Germanic Heimirich, 'home-ruler'), which through nine kings of England — Henry I to Henry VIII — became one of the dominant Christian first names of mediaeval Europe.
+From the Norman first name Henri (Germanic Heimirich, 'home-ruler'), which through nine kings of England, Henry I to Henry VIII, became one of the dominant Christian first names of mediaeval Europe.
 The patronymic Henry is the simple form (no -son suffix), distinct from Henderson and Hendrickson which compress the same root through Scottish-Northern English channels.
 Henry as a surname is overwhelmingly English-modern in distribution, though the colloquial Harry produced the derivative Harris.
+Henry is densest in the south-east of England, with substantial Welsh and Scottish-Lowland presence as well.

 Where does the Henry family come from?